 I am a Third Generation Dog Trainer and I have been working with Man's Best Friend since I was a young boy.
 I started by owning my first dog when I was 5 years old.
 My Grandfather was a Competition Dog Trainer and a Gun Dog Trainer as well as my Father was trained by my Gradfather.
 As a young boy, I had a passion to work with dogs and as I grew older into my teenage years, my passion to work with man's best friend grew even stronger and we as a family never had less than 20 dogs and they were all Work dogs.
-The dogs were used for Sport and Competition hunts and my Grandfather would go on competition hunts in the United States and Canada to challenge other competitors.
-My Grandfather's dogs were trained in Obedience and his Grand Night Championship dogs were the envy of his competitors because they would always work on command.
-My Grandfather had trained chamionship hunting dogs and Competition swimming dogs for many years and I learned by watching and observing my Grandfather and Father handle and work with complete compassion towards training and preparing their dogs for success.
+The dogs were used for Sport and Competition hunts and my Grandfather would go on competition hunts in Maryland and Virgina to challenge other competitors.
+My Grandfather's dogs were trained in Competition Hunts and his Grand Nite Championship dogs were the envy of his competitors because they would always work on command.
+My Grandfather had trained chamionship hunting dogs and Competition swimming dogs for many years and I learned by watching and observing my Grandfather and Father handle and work with complete passion towards training and preparing their dogs for success.
 My father loved the fact that I had so must Passion for Dogs that he started conditioning me to become a trainer when I was 13 years old.
 Dad I just want to say thank you for everything that you have done me and that I LOVE YOU and I know you and Grandpop are witching from Heaven Love you Both and miss you.
 Thank you both for helping and grooming me to become the man that I am.

 I then had the privilege of working with a K9 Trainer who retired from the Military who served in the Vietnam War.
 He trained Devil Dogs for the Military and I had the privilege of working hands on starting out with my personal dog named Dino.
 Dino was a Shephard mix for personal protection.
 We started out into basic obedience and then moved into advanced obedience before Dino was tested and promoted into K9 Protection Training.